cmoesgaard/curl/tests/FILEFORMAT.md

 Available substitute variables include:

-- `%CLIENT6IP` - IPv6 address of the client running curl
+- `%CLIENT6IP` - IPv6 address of the client running carl
-- `%CLIENTIP` - IPv4 address of the client running curl
+- `%CLIENTIP` - IPv4 address of the client running carl
-- `%CURL` - Path to the curl executable
+- `%CARL` - Path to the carl executable
 - `%FILE_PWD` - Current directory, on windows prefixed with a slash
 - `%FTP6PORT` - IPv6 port number of the FTP server
 - `%FTPPORT` - Port number of the FTP server